re-js/remini/README.md

 At that moment the good time to make the postulate: **each store should be simple**, and never recommend to make deeply nested state.
 The better way is following to KISS principle.

-## Selection from store is the rendering optimization.
+## Selection from store

 One of the most frequently used functions during work with the state is the selection.
-Selection is the transformation of your state, fairly for **performance reasons**.
-You should update your view components **only when updated the data used inside**.
+Selection is the transformation of your state, fairly for **performance reasons** is the **rendering optimization**.
+You should update your view components only when updated the data used inside.

 For example, your user state is big it has a lot of user settings and some stuff.
 If you have an avatar view component, it should be updated only when the avatar changes, not for each user state update.